-DESIGNABILITIES is managed and edited by Tom Bieling.
+DESIGNABILITIES Design Research Journal is managed and edited by Tom Bieling.

-DESIGNABILITES would like to thank its friends and fellows for their support, encouragement and fruitfull discussions.
-Our semi-official “Advisory Board” is mainly represented by the following people: Prof. Dr Gesche Joost, Dr. Rosan Chow, Prof. Dr. Sabine Foraita, Prof. Dr. Maren Hartmann, Dr. Marc Bieling, Mike Press, Tobin Siebers, Lennard Davis, Tom Shakespeare, Graham Pullin, Sven-Anwar Bibi, Ralf Michel, Stefan Göllner, Sandra Buchmüller, Katharina Bredies, Fabian Hemmert, Alexander Müller-Rakow, Florian Sametinger, Andreas Unteidig, Jennifer Schubert and Bianca Herlo.
+DESIGNABILITES would like to thank its friends and fellows for their support, encouragement and fruitful discussions.
+Over the last years, our semi-official “Advisory Board” had been mainly represented by the following people: Prof. Dr. Michael Erlhoff, Prof. Dr Gesche Joost, Dr. Rosan Chow, Prof. Dr. Sabine Foraita, Prof. Dr. Maren Hartmann, Dr. Marc Bieling, Mike Press, Tobin Siebers, Lennard Davis, Tom Shakespeare, Graham Pullin, Sven-Anwar Bibi, Ralf Michel, Stefan Göllner, Dr. Sandra Buchmüller, Dr. Katharina Bredies, Dr. Fabian Hemmert, Alexander Müller-Rakow, Florian Sametinger, Andreas Unteidig, Jennifer Schubert and Bianca Herlo.